betaflight/betaflight/docs/Modes.md

 # Modes

 There are various modes that can be toggled on or off.
-Modes can be enabled/disabled by stick positions, auxillary receiver channels and other events such as failsafe detection.
+Modes can be enabled/disabled by stick positions, auxiliary receiver channels and other events such as failsafe detection.

 | ID | Short Name               | Function                                                             |
 | -- | ------------------------ | ------------------------------------------------------------------------------------ |